Your Garden in July

 JULY ON THE VEG PLOT

-Sow some more dwarf French beans.
-There is still time for these to provide a good harvest.
-They should germinate quickly in the warm soil.
+Make a last sowing of dwarf French beans, there is still time for these to provide a good harvest.

 Sow spring cabbage, radishes, beetroot, kohlrabi and turnips.
 Start to sow Oriental veg, and autumn and winter salads such as lamb's lettuce.
 These stand well during the cooler months.